lpsinger/ligo.skymap/README.rst

    *LIGO's stellar cartography department.*

 The `ligo.skymap` package provides tools for reading, writing, generating, and visualizing gravitational-wave probability maps from LIGO and Virgo.
-It provides several tools that used to live in `LALSuite
-<http://git.ligo.org/lscsoft/lalsuite>`_ and elsewhere, but in the form of a
-tiny Python package that is easier to install.
 Some of the key features of this package are:

 *  `Script bayestar-localize-coincs`_: BAYESTAR, providing rapid,
    coherent, Bayesian, 3D position reconstruction for compact binary